Terminal

 2004:

-• Originalkopien (Authentic Replicas, a one person installation at The Skulpturenhalle, Basel, Switzerland, September 2004.
+• Originalkopien (Authentic Replicas, a one-person installation at The Skulpturhalle, Basel, Switzerland, September 2004.

 2024:

-• Umpteen Impossible Things Before Breakfast, curated by Gordon Froud and Alison Kearney, held at Gallery 2, Parkwood, Johannesburg, April- May, 2024.
+• ‘Handle with Care’ (2024) co-created with Cameron Harris, exhibited on Umpteen Impossible Things Before Breakfast, curated by Alison Kearney and Gordon Froud, held at Gallery 2, Parkwood, Johannesburg, April- May, 2024.

 2023:

-• Encounters with the (Im)material, curated by Alison Kearney, held at the Wits Art Museum, April- July, 2023.
-(Website and Education resource).
+• ‘Out of Sound’ (2023) co-created with Cameron Harris, exhibited on Encounters with the (Im)material, curated by Alison Kearney, held at the Wits Art Museum, April- July, 2023.

-• Mattering/Muttering, curated by Gordon Froud and Alison Kearney, held at Gallery 2, Parkwood, Johannesburg, March- April, 2023.
-(Catalogue).
+• ‘Suspension of Disbelief’ (2023) exhibited on Mattering/Muttering, curated by Gordon Froud and Alison Kearney, held at Gallery 2, Parkwood, Johannesburg, 1- 29 April, 2023.

 2022:

-• Romancing the Stone, curated by Ann-Marie Tully, Annemi Conradie-Chetty, Rachel Baasch and Alison Kearney, with assistance from Rina de Klerk, held at the KZNSA, Durban, 21 September- 23 October 2022.
+• ‘Monument for the Unheroic’ (2022) exhibited on Romancing the Stone curated by Ann-Marie Tully, Annemi Conradie-Chetty, Rachel Baasch, and Alison Kearney, with assistance from Rina de Klerk, held at the KZNSA, 24 September- 23 October 2022. (eCatalogue)

 2010: